 One of the questions we receive from brands is what happens to these customers after they exit the Welcome Flow without making a purchase?
 They will, of course, continue to receive any of your promotional blast emails and newsletter communications, as well as additional emails if they abandon their cart.

 However, if you activate Needs Nurturing you can also continue to reach out to these consumers with extended Welcome messaging.
 This includes successful elements such as the first order discount, your brand’s differentiation, or any aspect of your brand story you know consumers find especially compelling.

 - Slowly introduce them to who you are and what you do

-- Share one or two of your core stories (make them emotional and really engaging)
+- Share one or two of your core stories (talk about your mission and values and ensure the content is really engaging)

-Adding a fourth (or fifth!) touchpoint in your Welcome Series allows you to flesh out one or more of your core stories, continue to introduce them to who you are, and reach consumers who may need more time to buy what you want them to buy.
+Adding a fourth (or fifth!) touchpoint in your Welcome Series allows you to flesh out one or more of your core stories, continue to introduce them to who you are, and reach consumers who may need more time.

 - Segment out your non-purchasers by attaching the non-purchaser segment to the email you want them to receive.